accellionapis/api-guide/source/includes/_authentication.md

 A client must provide an access token to access resources belonging to a user on the kiteworks server.
 The kiteworks server provides access token provisioning flows based on the OAuth 2.0 (https://tools.ietf.org/html/rfc6749).
 The majority of clients will consume the so-called Authorization Code Flow to obtain an access token.
 This flow is developed based on the authorization code grant type of the OAuth 2.0 specification.

-This document provides a step-by-step guide for application developers to build a client for consuming the Authorization Code Flow to obtain an access token and use the access token to access users’ resources on a kiteworks server.
-Example codes for Android based clients are also provided.
+This section provides a step-by-step guide for application developers to build a client for consuming the Authorization Code Flow to obtain an access token and use the access token to access users’ resources on a kiteworks server.

 ## Obtaining Access Token Requirements
 For obtaining an access token using the kiteworks Authorization Code Flow, you need the client registration information recorded in the previous steps: